otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ### Land type

-The Coastal setting gives you an achipelago with larger amounts of water.
+The Coastal setting gives you an archipelago with larger amounts of water.
 A Coastal map is likely to be surrounded by water on all edges.
 The Inland setting gives you more land and less water.

 When you've chosen your settings, press Generate.

-## Evevation view
+## Elevation view

 Now you have a map.
 The first view you see is the Elevation view.